 was developed as a PhD research project, The Personalisation of Experience in the Public Interior and Its Contribution to Emotional Attachment to Place.
 Towards a Sensory-Emotional Framework for Experiential Design.
-It explored how the way we design and manage public interiors can help visitors feel more connected, sensorially and emotionally, to their environment.
-It uncovered practical principles that can foster emotional attachment to place.
+It explores how we can design and manage public interiors to help visitors feel more connected to physical and social environments.
+It uncovers practical principles that can foster sensory rewards and emotional attachment to place.

-A visitor-centred approach to designing public interiors and managing the visitor experience that caters for a diversity of people and activities.
+The personalisation of experience: a visitor-centred approach to designing public environments and managing the visitor experience that caters for a diversity of people and activities.

-• How can we design and manage public interiors to enable visitors to develop personal connections?
+• How can we design and manage public environments to enable visitors to develop personal connections?

-• How can these insights shape a design approach that supports positive sensory-emotional engagements in public environments?
+• How can these insights shape an approach that supports positive sensory-emotional engagements and interactions?

-The underlying idea: when designers and managers of public environments cultivate a range of rewarding sensory phenomena, visitors can perceive emotional qualities conducive to a greater sense of belonging, perceived ownership and wellbeing.
-To identify these phenomena and corresponding qualities, the investigation centred on successful relations between body and environment.
+When designers and managers of public environments cultivate rewarding sensory phenomena, visitors can develop emotional responses conducive to a greater sense of belonging, perceived ownership and wellbeing.
 Central to the research is the idea of embodiment, placing the sensing body as the primary means of perception.

-These two modes are seen as complementary and interdependent.
-To explore their relationship and define the boudaries of this study, I identified three pairs of principles that link environmental design to how people behave and feel in a space.
+To define the boudaries of this study, I first drew on relevant literature and identified three pairs of principles that link environmental design and management to how people behave and feel in a space.
 These are looseness and appropriation, enticement and exploration, porosity and privateness.
 Looseness, enticement and porosity can be designed and managed while visitors enact appropriation, exploration and privateness.

 • Looseness